Working with Anxiety

 You see, anxiety can be summarized in a simple equation:

-There are many reasons a client might experience chronic anxiety, whether it be a genetic predisposition or a traumatic experience in the client’s history.
+Of course, there are many reasons a client might experience chronic anxiety, whether it be a genetic predisposition or a traumatic experience in the client’s history.
 But to fully understand the nature of anxiety, we have to look back much farther than the client’s personal experience.
 Because according to Ron Siegel, PsyD, the modern experience of anxiety is actually “an evolutionary accident.”

 Think of an early human trying to survive out on the African Savannah.